-The following sections and materials should be present prior to submitting your Master Teacher nomination package:
+The following sections and materials should be present prior to submitting your Sylvia Wallace nomination package:

-- Curriculum Vita– An abridged version of a current C.V. that emphasizes the nature and amount of the nominee's teaching experience, and attendance or presentations at workshops or conferences on teaching methods
+- Curriculum Vitae– An abridged version of a current C.V. that emphasizes the nature and amount of the nominee's teaching experience, and attendance or presentations at workshops or conferences on teaching methods

 - Statement of Teaching Responsibilities - Candidates should submit a statement describing their teaching roles and duties in each course, including the courses they teach, brief descriptions of the course content, number of students in the class, type of course (lecture, lab, practicum, etc.), and course syllabi.

 - Reflective Statement of Teaching Philosophy - This section should be supported by the evidence provided in the rest of the dossier.
 The following questions are meant to guide candidates: